StefanAvra/lowkey-chat/README.md

 It's deployed on heroku, so you can check it out (Disclaimer: I cannot guarantee, that people will behave so be careful) https://lowkey-chat.herokuapp.com/

-If you want to deployed it locally instead, follow these instructions:
+If you want to deploy it locally instead, follow these instructions:

 Clone this repo.
 Then install the dependencies: